unitymakesus/resources/docs/how-to/contribute-existing-project.md

 ## Clone Git Repo

 1. In this step you will find and clone the repository URL in Unity's GitHub organization: https://github.com/organizations/unitymakesus/.
+Then you'll move the files into the project directory.

 So in Terminal, go to the app/public/ directory for the new project you created in Local by Flywheel and then do the following: